AnyChart/docs.anychart.com/Working_with_Data/Using_Data_Tree_Model.md

   );
 ```

-Here is a sample with the result of proceeding data from the code above.
+Here is a sample with the result of processing data from the code above.

 {sample :width 690 :height 180}Data\_Tree\_01{sample}